sprestage/sprestage.github.io-personal-notes/journal.md

 - [ ] business sign with logo, name, hours, phone, and email....talked to Danny about this sign for the gate on 25 Oct

 ### Check in with Danny on these
-- [ ] Weekly nag of Jorge to pay his portion of this.
-It has been six months now.
-I've tasked Danny with this.
-Last nage was Sat, Oct 2, I think.
 - [ ] Business cards.
 Update: Danny has ordered, but needs an update, 25 Oct.
 I'm hoping for these by Tues, 2 Nov.
 Asked Danny on Saturday, Oct 2, to order two more boxes.
 Check in with Danny on the progress and what I owe PSG Graphics.
 - [ ] 3 layer contracts.
 Update: Danny has ordered, but needs an update, 25 Oct.
 I'm hoping for these by Tues, 2 Nov.
 Asked Danny on Saturday, Oct 2, to find someone to do this.
 Check in with Danny on the progress.